psoman-star/WhatsappBot/README.md

 **Automate & Scale Your WhatsApp Marketing**
 Bulk messaging, group management, and advanced filtering for businesses and marketers.
-Includes a built-in License Key Generator for seamless activation.

 ---